19045 Farmington Road

 Machine vision systems can be purchased as complete turnkey solutions, partial assemblies or as machine vision components.
 The machine vision integration services are available for complete automatic inspection systems or retro-fit to existing manufacturing lines.
 The machine vision equipment can be installed for on-line inspections or off-line inspection.
 Special application packages for machine vision systems used in the areas of surface inspection, seal inspection, porosity, tapped hole, true position, precision dimension checks and assembly verification.

---- Surface and Porosity Inspection Systems ---
+and Porosity Inspection Systems ---

 Unique Patented Technology is ideal for Surface Inspection Projects!